zeyame/BookTracker/README.md

    You can use any values for the database configuration.
 The remaining values in the file MUST remain the same.

 2. **Build and Run**:
-   Execute the following commands in your terminal:
+   Ensure you are in the project's root directory and execute the following commands in your terminal:
    ```bash
    cd server
    mvn clean package -DskipTests